ryan-t-ramirez/Adaptive-Auth/adaptive-auth/README.md

 ## Risk Engine Detail

-The engine in `risk_engine.py` evaluates each signal independently and sums the results:
+The engine in `risk_engine.py` evaluates each signal independently and produces a cumulative score:

-**IP Reputation** — Checks the source IP against a configurable blacklist of known malicious prefixes.
-In production, this would call an external API like AbuseIPDB.
+**IP Reputation** checks the source IP against a configurable blacklist of known malicious prefixes.
+In a production environment, this would be replaced with a call to an external API such as AbuseIPDB.

-**New Device** — Queries the `trusted_devices` table for the user's device fingerprint.
-If the fingerprint has never been verified through MFA for this user, it's flagged.
-Device trust is earned, not assumed — a device only becomes trusted after a successful OTP verification.
+**New Device** queries the `trusted_devices` table for the user's device fingerprint.
+If the fingerprint has not been previously verified through MFA, it is flagged.
+Device trust is only granted after a successful OTP verification, not assumed from prior sessions.

-**Impossible Travel** — Uses the haversine formula to calculate the great-circle distance between the current login coordinates and the most recent login with location data.
-Divides by elapsed time to get required travel speed.
-If the speed exceeds 1,000 km/h (faster than commercial aviation), the login is flagged.
+**Impossible Travel** applies the haversine formula to calculate the great-circle distance between the current login coordinates and the most recent login with location data.
+The distance is divided by elapsed time to determine the required travel speed.
+Any speed exceeding 1,000 km/h, which is faster than commercial aviation, triggers the flag.

-**Atypical Time** — Calculates the median login hour from the user's last 30 days of successful logins.
-If the current login hour deviates by more than 3 hours (accounting for midnight wraparound), it's flagged.
-Requires at least 5 prior logins to establish a baseline.
+**Atypical Time** calculates the median login hour from the user's last 30 days of successful logins.
+If the current login hour deviates by more than 3 hours, accounting for midnight wraparound, it is flagged.
+A minimum of 5 prior logins is required to establish a baseline pattern.

 ## Running Locally